printer for sublimation right now

 What do I need to start sublimation?

-You will need a sublimation printer (original or converted), sublimation ink and paper, a heat press to transfer the sublimation, fabric, some heat-resistant tape and scissors, and a computer to feed and tweak designs before printing.
+You will need a sublimation printer (original or converted), sublimation ink and paper, a heat press or convection oven to transfer the sublimation, fabric, some heat-resistant tape and scissors, and a computer to feed and tweak designs before printing.

 What is the easiest printer to convert to sublimation?